theCreedo/IndigitousMusicFinder/README.md

 9. Run 'tone_analyzer.py' to put json files from API calls to IBM Watson into '/json/' folder (Will take about 5+ seconds per API call, so make sure you have a hobby before you run a lot of files)

-10. Run 'max_mood_genre.py' in '/songs_to_moods/' folder to populate folders of tones ('/Anger/', '/Joy/', '/Sadness/', '/Fear/', and '/Disgust/') with all files that's max pertains to that genre.
+10. Run 'max_mood_genre.py' to populate folders of tones ('/Anger/', '/Joy/', '/Sadness/', '/Fear/', and '/Disgust/') with all files that's max pertains to that genre.

-11. Run 'max_mood_all.py' in '/songs_to_moods/' folder to populate '/All/' folder with all files
+11. Run 'max_mood_all.py' to populate '/All/' folder with all files

 	NOTE: Data in '/All/', '/Anger/', '/Joy/', '/Sadness/', '/Fear/', and '/Disgust/' consists of: